ehdqnddl/Korea-SCA/README.md

 # The Korea Side Channel Analysis Group

 The Korea Side Channel Analysis Group in the School of Cybersecurity at Korea University studies a variety of topics in modern cryptography and its vulnerabilities with regard to physical attacks.
-We are analyzing cryptographic algorithms, operating high-end experimental equipments, and proceeding projects about side channel attacks and countermeasures.
-We mainly interest the power consumption or the electromagnetic emission from the device to be used in practice, and theoretical improvements utilizing the state-of-the-art methods such as artificial intelligence.
+We analyze cryptographic algorithms, operate high-end experimental equipments, and proceed projects about side channel attacks and countermeasures.

+If you are interested in and want to be familiar with the side channel analysis, please take a look at the problems uploaded.

 ## Contact

 - mailto:djpark@korea.ac.kr
 - http://crypto.korea.ac.kr
 - Office: Room no. 301, International Center for Converging Technology Building